-Remember, that column was written at the end of 2011 - it's not remarkable how accurate those predictions were - especially the price of the gas plant cancellations!
+Remember, that column was written at the end of 2011 - it's remarkable how accurate those predictions were - especially the billion dollar prediction of the gas plant cancellations and Global Adjustment hitting \$8 billion by 2014 (it reached \$7.7 billion)!
 Any government paying attention would have known the financial mess it created.

 What we saw was a government with a social engineering plan in mind - the Green Energy Act.
 When this disaster started, Ontario produced 25 per cent of its energy from green energy - water power - the cleanest, greenest, most reliable and affordable source of renewable energy.
-Now, several years and many billions later, Ontario still produces 25 per cent from green energy; 22 per cent from water and 3 per cent from wind.
+Now, several years and \$50 billion later, Ontario still produces 25 per cent from green energy; 22 per cent from water and 3 per cent from wind (Ontario Energy Board, January 2015).
 There is absolutely nothing green about their version of green energy.

 Since writing that column, a few more facts have surfaced, including more details on the Global Adjustment charge.
-The Auditor General pointed out wind generators operate at 28 per cent capacity and wind mostly blows at night when we don't need the extra power.
+The Auditor General pointed out wind generators operate at 28 per cent capacity and wind makes energy mostly at night when we don't need the extra power.
 So we have been paying Quebec and the U.S. to take that surplus power.
-Almost \$2 billion has been paid so far, increasing to about \$500 million last year.
-When the wind blows during the day, and power is produced, the government was contracted to take that power.
+In her recent report, the Auditor General estimates that between 2006 and 2013 the revenue from selling surplus power was \$2.6 billion lower than what it cost Ontario ratepayers to produce it.
+Whenever wind does blow during the day, and power is produced, the government is contracted to take that power.
 But not knowing whether wind would generate power that day, they would have already contracted for all the power they needed.
 So they spill water over Niagara Falls onto idle generators, costing us about \$300 million annually not to produce power.

 And when that reduction is maxed out, they turn to nuclear plants, and redirect the steam away from the generators and vent it outside.
 That little exercise, done on five different days last year, cost the ratepayers \$80 million.
-Add together the \$500 million to Quebec and the U.S., the \$300 million in spilled water, and the \$80 million in vented steam, and that's almost \$1 billion in extra payments due to wind power, or 'the law of unintended consequences'.
+Add together the \$500 million lost to Quebec and the U.S., the \$300 million in spilled water, and the \$80 million in vented steam, and that's almost \$1 billion in extra payments due to wind power, or 'the law of unintended consequences'.
+In fact, the Auditor General estimates that between 2006 and 2015 Ontario ratepayers will have paid \$50 billion to cover the cost of paying generators a premium for their output compared to what it would sell for on the province's wholesale electricity market.

 Wind proponents will quickly tell you that because only 3 per cent of Ontario's power came from wind, it was not their fault your hydro bills skyrocketed.
-They are not accounting for the money wasted as a consequence of wind-generated power contracts; and that's the billion dollars added to the Global Adjustment.
+They are not accounting for the above-explained money wasted as a consequence of wind-generated power contracts; and that's the billion dollars added to the Global Adjustment.
 When all this started, electricity sold for 4.3 cents per kilowatt hour in 2003.
-Today, at peak times of day, energy sells for 12.9 cents per kilowatt hour - triple the 2003 hydro rates.
+Today, at peak times of day, energy sells for 14.4 cents per kilowatt hour - more than triple the 2003 hydro rates.

-The Auditor General is not alone in his concerns.
+The Auditor's General are not alone in their concerns.
 Here are some worldwide headlines: Italy Cuts Solar Subsidy; Dutch Pull Plug on Wind Subsidies; UK Solar Subsidies Slashed; Germany Slashes FIT; and Spain Halts Renewable Subsidies to Curb \$31 Billion of Debts.